 - Provide support for effective policies, programs, and professional development opportunities aimed at the recruitment, retention, and advancement of women faculty;

 - Decrease isolation and facilitate recruitment, retention, and advancement of these women faculty by creating a positive work environment, pursuing diversity and partner relocation assistance, lowering barriers to success, and improving connections within and outside of Maine;

 - Engage the University of Maine System and the system-wide faculty union with programs, policies, and professional development activities to further ADVANCE goals in the state.

 The ADVANCE Rising Tide Center supports strategic initiatives at UMaine and across the University of Maine System that will embed transformation in a focused, sustainable institutional regime to create “a rising tide that will lift all boats.”

 With a $3.2 million, five-year NSF ADVANCE grant, UMaine has established the ADVANCE Rising Tide Center, which in collaboration with our partners will implement faculty support initiatives to achieve its goals:

-- Identify male advocates and provide support to these faculty as they further ADVANCE goals with efforts to highlight implicit biases and provide strategies for overcoming these biases.
+- Identify male advocates and provide support to these faculty as they further ADVANCE goals with efforts to highlight implicit biases and develop strategies for overcoming these biases.

 Women in STEM and SBS at the University of Maine

-At the University of Maine, tenure track women comprise 10% of faculty members in engineering, the physical sciences, mathematics and computer science, compared with 16% nationally; 23% of the social and behavioral sciences compared with 39% nationally.
-The numbers in biology (30%) compare favorably with national statistics (30%).
+Prior to initiation of the ADVANCE project at the University of Maine, tenure track women comprised 10% of faculty members in engineering, the physical sciences, mathematics and computer science, compared with 16% nationally, and 23% of the social and behavioral sciences compared with 39% nationally.
+The numbers in biology (30%) compared favorably with national statistics (30%).
 Source: NSF (2008)

-Read more below about the need for diversifying the faculty at UMaine, and the methods that will be deployed to support the recruitment, retention and advancement of women faculty across the UM System.
+Read more below about the need for diversifying the faculty at UMaine, and the methods deployed to support the recruitment, retention and advancement of women faculty across the UM System.